R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 The modes must match between how the enclave was compiled and how it's loaded.
 This is handled for you automatically.

 "Mock" mode can be used in two different ways.
+Firstly, you can compile your enclave in "mock" mode using the [`-PenclaveMode` flag](tutorial.md#selecting-your-mode) for fast, iterative development.
+Secondly, when creating an `EnclaveHost` inside the enclave module, Conclave will automatically create it in mock mode.
-Firstly, you can compile your enclave in "mock" mode for fast, iterative development.
-Secondly, Conclave provides a special "mock" host which you can use for unit testing without having to explicitly configure a "mock" enclave.
+This means any tests you define in the enclave module will automatically use mock mode - you can write your tests to load and call the enclave without having to explicitly configure a "mock" enclave.

+In both cases, the host provides access to the enclave instance via the `EnclaveHost.mockEnclave` property.
+When using mock enclaves, if you want to look at the internal state of your enclave you can cast this property to your actual enclave class type.

+!!! notice

+    The `EnclaveHost.mockEnclave` property can only be used with mock enclaves.
+The host does not have access to internal enclave state for any other enclave type.
+If you attempt to access the property on a non-mock enclave then `IllegalStateException` will be thrown.

 Inside the enclave `System.out` and `System.err` are wired up to the host console, but there's no filesystem access.
 In release mode any output to `stdout` and `stderr` is suppressed inside the enclave so you can log to `stdout` and